jaysella/spoonriver/README.md

 ## 💡 How to Contribute

-For information on how to contribute to this project, see our [Contributing Guidelines](CONTRIBUTING.md)
+For information on how to contribute to this project, see our [Contribution Guidelines](CONTRIBUTING.md)

 ---